sage-church/cafe-kansas-site/README.md

 ## SET UP

-### Access site through web

-The landing page can be found at http://cafekansas.epizy.com.

 ### Download and run site locally

 The files are organized by file type.
 All html files should be within a folder named 'cafe_kansas_html', css files need to be in a folder named 'cafe_kansas_css', jpg/png files in a folder named 'cafe_kansas_pics', javascript files in a folder named 'cafe_kansas_js', and woff files in a folder named 'cafe_kansas_fonts'.
 Also, all files will need to retain their original names.